aloretocornidez/175-computer-programming/resources/set-up-computer-ece-175.md

   [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/).
   Make sure to install the `Desktop Development with C++` package so that you can run your code.

+## Linux

+I highly recommend using a compiler+text editor combination.

+Text editors that I would recommend for Linux users are the following:

+- VS Code
+- Configured Vim/NeoVim (This is what I use) (bonus: open source)

+Set up your compiler, the Zybooks server runs on a linux container and compiles using `gcc` for most test cases.

+For Windows users who are interested in using Linux, you can install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+This is a self guided path, however, it is very rewarding.